Sanctions and Illicit Finance Monitoring and Analysis Network (SIFMANet)

 Anatolyi Deryenko / Alamy Stock Vector

-SIFMANet is a collaborative network, led by the Centre for Financial Crime and Security Studies at RUSI, in collaboration with RUSI Europe, and supported by the National Endowment for Democracy.
+SIFMANet is a collaborative network, led by the Centre for Finance and Security at RUSI, in collaboration with RUSI Europe, and supported by the National Endowment for Democracy.
 The network aims to bolster the response of EU member states to the national security threat posed by illicit finance to democracies and to provide viable policy recommendations.

 Anatolyi Deryenko / Alamy Stock Vector